 Executives of now-defunct Kingfisher Airlines (KFA) said on Sunday that the company's books of accounts were missing and they had no backup for it.
 The financial data is a key link in investigating frauds with transfer of funds and other nonpayment of dues by the Airlines.

-SFIO official noted that they were now trying to get details from lenders and other financial institutions that dealt with Kingfisher Airlines, while also continuing to interrogate senior officials from the airlines.
+SFIO official added that they were now trying to get details from lenders and other financial institutions that dealt with Kingfisher Airlines, while also continuing to interrogate senior officials from the airlines.

 The agency which investigates frauds relating to company under the Companies Act stipulates every company to maintain its records for a minimum of eight years.
 A violation of the laws invites penalties as well as imprisonment of executives involved, reported the Business Standard.
 KFA, which lost its licence to fly in 2012, is bound by all the laws under Companies Act.